 Youth, Grades 6-12 - Teachers are Todd Chapman and Ryan Newton

 Children and youth in 3rd-12th grades are encouraged to participate in youth group.
 Youth group has a different focus from Sunday School.
 FCC Youth group has an intentional focus on friendships, community, and FUN.

-The youth group meets on Sunday evenings, 5-6:30 p.m.
+The youth group meets once per month on Sunday evenings, 5-6:30 p.m.
 The evening usually consists of experiential lessons, games, and “Awesome and Awful,” a time for students to share what’s happening in their lives.
-On the first Sunday of each month those attending will enjoy dinner together to start the evening.
-Youth Group coaches are Gregg Kiesewetter, Naomi Kosier, Kim Cox, and Ted Logan, with Holly Irvin.
+Youth Group coaches are Gregg Kiesewetter, Naomi Kosier, and Kim Cox, with Holly Irvin.

 During both services, childcare is available in the nursery for children who have not started kindergarten yet.
 All of our nursery staff have been thoroughly background checked and are kind, loving adults.
 We know there is nothing more important to you than the health, safety, and happiness of your child.
 Thank you for trusting us with your amazing little one.
 We promise to treat him/her with compassionate, loving care.
 We promise to model God’s love every minute we are caring for your child.

 The nursery is on the lower level across from the elevator.
 You can visit any time!

 Worship and Wonder (ages 4 through 2nd grade):